scsibug/feedparser-clj/README.markdown

 For a more detailed understanding about supported feed types and meanings, the ROME javadocs (under [`com.sun.syndication.feed.synd`](https://rome.dev.java.net/apidocs/0_8/com/sun/syndication/feed/synd/package-summary.html)) are a good resource.

-There is only one function, `parseFeed`, which takes a URL and returns a StructMap with all the feed's structure and content.
+There is only one function, `parse-feed`, which takes a URL and returns a StructMap with all the feed's structure and content.

 The following REPL session should give an idea about the capabilities and usage of `feedparser-clj`.